octorin/octorin.github.io/_posts/2017-12-05-the-metropolis-algorithm.md

 $$ \begin{aligned}\frac{\Pr[\theta_i\rightarrow \theta_j]}{\Pr[\theta_j\rightarrow \theta_i]}&=\frac{.5\times \min(p_j/p_i,1)}{.5\times \min(p_i/p_j,1)}\\
 &=\frac{p_j/p_i}{1}\mathbb I(p_i>p_j)+ \frac{1}{p_i/p_j}\mathbb I(p_j>p_i) + 1\cdot \mathbb I(p_i=p_j)\\&=\frac{p_j}{p_i},\end{aligned} $$

 where $ \mathbb I(z)  $ is an indicator function that is equal to one if $ z  $ is true and zero otherwise.
-Thus, the <em>relative</em> probability of moving from a state to another matches exactly the ration of their probabilility under the target density.
-This means by sampling the trajectory of the Markov chain, we will be sampling proportional to the target distribtuion!
+Thus, the <em>relative</em> probability of moving from a state to another matches exactly the ration of their probability under the target density.
+This means by sampling the trajectory of the Markov chain, we will be sampling proportional to the target distribution!

-Let us make this intition a little bit more rigorous.
+Let us make this intuition a little bit more rigorous.
 We will assume that the parameter space $ \Theta  $ is both discrete and finite.
 I call it the <em>parameter space</em> as I have a Bayesian model in mind, but this is nothing but the state-space in Markov chains and could be also (as in the example from above) be the support of any random variable.
-For countably infinite or uncountably infinite parameter spaces, the intuition of what follows will remain the same, although a rigorous treatment would require knowledge of measure theory.
+For uncountably infinite parameter spaces, the intuition of what follows will remain the same, although a rigorous treatment would require knowledge of measure theory.
 For example, if $ \Theta  $ is an uncountable set, the probability to move to a particular $ \theta\in \Theta  $ will be always zero, so that the transition probabilities are ill-defined in the current framework.
 Instead, we have to conceptualize the transition probabilities in terms of subsets of $ \Theta  $, $ A\in \mathcal F  $, where $ \mathcal F  $ is usually taken as the Borel Sigma-algebra of $ \Theta  $.
 Here, we will not deal with these complexities but simply assume that all the results on finite parameter spaces carry over to infinite ones.

 We assume that for all $ \theta_1,\theta_2\in \Theta\times\Theta,  $ we have $ J(\theta_1,\theta_2) > 0  $.
 In words, this means that regardless what our current parameter value is, we have a non-zero probability to jump to <em>any</em> other value in the parameter space in the next move.
 Thus, the condition ensures that we can jump from any state to every other state at each iteration of the Markov chain.
 This implies, in turn, that the Markov chain constructed by $ J  $ and $ \rho  $ is <em>irreducible</em> (all states in $ \Theta  $ belong to the same communicating class), <em>positive recurrent</em> (for all $ \theta_i\in \Theta  $ the expected waiting time for a chain starting at $ \theta_i  $ to return to state $ \theta_i  $ is finite), and <em>aperiodic</em> (for at least one $ \theta_i\in \Theta  $, we have $ \Pr[\theta_i \rightarrow \theta_i]>0  $.
 But as all states of $ \Theta  $ belong to the same communicating class, the period of the Markov chain is equal to one).
 Given these results, standard Markov chain theory tells us that a <em>unique</em> stationary distribution $ \pi  $ of the Markov chain exists.
 In plain words, this means that the Markov chain will converge to the <em>same</em> distribution $ \pi  $ <em>irrespective of</em> the specific initial point from which we have started the chain.